 The vasectomy procedure creates a permanent method of contraception by closing the sperm-carrying tubes, removing any chance of pregnancy.
 This procedure is performed quickly (in under 30 minutes), and it does not require a general anaesthetic.

-When it comes to having a vasectomy, North Shore men can trust Dr. Cashion, who performs over 1500 vasectomies a year.
+When it comes to having a vasectomy, North Shore men can trust Dr. Cashion, who performs over 2000 vasectomies a year.
 His vasectomy pricing is very affordable, and the easy consultation process means you can have your consultation via our clinic, or over the phone, making the process as easy and painless as possible.
-Online bookings are also available and if you are outside of Sydney, Dr. Cashion performs this procedure at a range of locations around Australia.
+Online bookings are also available and if you are outside of Sydney, Dr. Cashion performs this procedure at a range of vasectomy clinic locations around Australia.

 Why is Dr. Geoff Cashion a good choice?